TakshakRamteke/prankboard-Ble/README.md

 Now just ask the friend you want to annoy to connect to the bluetooth by the board and the board will do the rest itself.

 Note : The above steps are true assuming you already have the esp boards installed on your IDE.
 If you dont have them installed you can follow [this](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) simple guide to do so

+**If you encounter any issues please feel free to open an issue [here](https://github.com/TakshakRamteke/prankboard-Ble/issues) so we can discuss it out.**